Frequently Asked Questions About HISA’S Rules

 National Standards and Protocols

 HISA has a template of hazardous weather protocols that Racetracks can use and/or modify to match the Racetracks’ specific environmental circumstances and considerations.
+In addition, HISA Rule 2164, Hazardous Weather, mandates that no Timed and Reported Workouts or Covered Horseraces shall be conducted when the Air Quality Index at a track is 175 or above.

 3. Will there be a standard infectious disease management protocol for all racetracks, or will the racetracks develop their own protocols?

-Racetracks are welcome to develop their own protocols that align with racetrack specific considerations.
+Racetracks are welcome to develop their own protocols that align with racetrack-specific considerations.
 HISA will provide biosecurity guidelines and templates online that racetracks can use or modify.

 4. What are the necropsy standards?

 HISA has a document outlining necropsy guidelines that the racetracks (and diagnostic laboratories) can use and/or modify for their own circumstances.
 This can be found on the Resources page.
+All Covered Horses that die or are euthanized on Racetrack grounds shall have an autopsy (necropsy) examination performed.
+All Covered Horses that die or are euthanized due to, or related to, a musculoskeletal injury within 72 hours of leaving Racetrack grounds shall have an autopsy (necropsy) examination performed.

 Registration and HISA Platform